 Utility costs refer to the expenses involved in connecting the project to necessary utilities like water, electricity, gas, and sewage.
 These costs can also include temporary utilities needed during construction, such as generators and temporary water lines, which are essential for site operations.

-How to Create a CBS?
+How to Create a Cost Breakdown Structure (CBS)?

 To create a CBS, begin by developing a detailed Work Breakdown Structure (WBS) to identify all project tasks.
 Next, determine the cost drivers for each task and estimate the associated costs.
-Finally, categorize the costs according to the CBS structure to ensure an organized and comprehensive breakdown.

-For efficient budget management, a Cost Breakdown Structure (CBS) must be created to classify project expenses into distinct, comprehensive groups.
 These steps are important to improve financial transparency by methodically breaking down expenses.
 To create a CBS business, follow these steps.

-1. Define Project Scope and Objectives
+1. Define Project Scope via WBS

 2. Identify Cost Categories